-During the course of our six week training, Alex was often found talking with the youth in the area, inviting them to learn the Bible stories, asking hard questions and sharing with them what true Christ followers are like.
-He was always on mission, taking every opportunity to lead people to God and talk with them about His story.
+During the course of our six week training, Alex was often found talking with the youth in the area, inviting them to learn the Bible stories, asking hard questions, and sharing with them what true Christ-followers are like.
+He was always on a mission, taking every opportunity to lead people to God and talk with them about His story.
 I marveled at the determination of all of the students we served with in Guyana.
 Every one of them used the gifts and talents God gave them to teach, care for and serve the Warau.
-They had been taught, trained and discipled in the ways of Christ at a Frontline sponsored Bible training center and when given the opportunity, they taught, trained and discipled others.
+They had been taught, trained, and discipled in the ways of Christ at a Frontline-sponsored Bible training center and when given any opportunity, they taught, trained, and discipled others.

 Through the students, God taught me how reaching the world for Christ is a realistic goal within the scope of true discipleship.
 I never quite understood how Jesus, with only three years to train His followers, could have impacted the world the way He did.
 I often let myself off the hook by thinking, “Well, that is only because He was the Son of God,” and therefore not replicable.
 What I saw in the students, however, was that same level of discipleship replicated with Indigenous young people.

 Many of the students have been followers of Christ for only a short time, and yet they taught the Word of God, spoke with conviction, and modeled a lifestyle of advancing God’s Kingdom.
 The students practice an important principle of discipleship: simply to teach others what the Holy Spirit has taught them.
 After only a few years of discipleship and training at the Bible school, they overflow with vision for the calling God has on their lives for expanding His Kingdom.
 I enjoyed talking with them about their dreams and hearing of their desire to continue in the vision of impacting young people to change the world.
 And the best part?
 They will change the world.
 They have already impacted people in their communities and their impact is expanding to a regional and even national level.